neondatabase/website/content/docs/manage/overview.md

 ## Roles

 In Neon, roles are Postgres roles.
 A role is required to create and access a database.
 A role belongs to a branch.
 There is no limit on the number of roles you can create.
 The primary branch of a Neon project is created with a role named for your database.
-For example, if your database is named `neondb`, the project is created with a default role named `neondb_owner`.
+For example, if your database is named `neondb`, the project is created with a role named `neondb_owner`.
 This role is the owner of the database.
 Any role created via the Neon Console, CLI, or API is created with [neon_superuser](/docs/manage/roles#the-neonsuperuser-role) privileges.
 For more information, see [Manage roles](/docs/manage/roles).

 ## Databases